cheomanigua/webdevdocs/content/devops/ansible.md

 ### 1. Create a Service Account

 We are going to create a Service Account for provisioning and managing GCE instances via Ansible using specific roles for that purpose.
+It's important to make a distintion here regarding the type of authorization that is necessary for the next tasks:

+- **Creating resources**: It is necessary the **service account** key JSON file.
+- **Managing instances**: It is necessary the **service account**'s unique id adquired when OS Login is activated.

-- Create service account:
+1. Create service account:
 ```
 gcloud iam service-accounts create [NAME] \
      --display-name "Service account for Ansible"
 ```

-- Check the full account address created:
+2. Check the full account address created:
 ```
 gcloud iam service-accounts list
 ```

-- Assign roles:
+3. Assign roles:
 ```
 for role in \
   'roles/compute.instanceAdmin' \